What Is A Stye, and What Causes Styes?

-Bacteria can cause inflammation or infection of the eyelash follicle, oil glands that drain through ducts into the eyelashes.
-When the duct is clogged, oil can’t drain and backs up into the glands.
+Bacteria can cause inflammation or infection of the eyelash follicles — oil glands that drain through ducts into the eyelashes.
+When the duct is clogged, oil can’t drain and backs up into the gland.
 The gland becomes swollen and inflamed, causing the stye.

 Eye discharge (crustiness around the eyelid)

-After symptoms appear, a small pimple will develop in the affected area.
+After symptoms appear, a small, often painful pimple-like bump will develop in the affected area.
 Usually this is accompanied by swollen eyes.
 Sometimes just the immediate area is swollen; at other times, the entire eyelid swells.
 If you experience pain in your eye rather than just your eyelid, see your doctor.

 Most styes last 3 to 7 days but can persist as long as a week or two.
-You can speed up this process by applying hot compresses for 10 to 15 minutes, three or four times a day, over the course of several days.
+You can speed up the healing process by applying warm compresses for 10 to 15 minutes, three or four times a day, over the course of several days.